-dhan dar or parsi dal is a traditional parsi dish often called as dhan dar patio. the word ‘dhan’ translates to ‘rice’ and ‘dar’ means ‘dal’. patio is a fish or prawn preparation that is served with dhan dar.
+Parsi dal or dhan dar recipe with step by step photos.
+Parsi dal Is a traditional parsi dish often called as Dhan dar patio.
+The word ‘dhan’ translates to ‘rice’ and ‘dar’ means ‘dal’.
+Patio is a fish or prawn preparation that is served with dhan dar.

-so instead of serving the parsi dal with plain steamed rice, i made parsi brown rice. this is my second post on parsi cuisine after the veg dhansak recipe and will be followed by parsi brown rice. and yes, i will post the patio recipe also.
+So instead of serving the parsi dal with plain steamed rice, I made parsi brown rice. this is my third post on parsi cuisine after the Veg dhansak recipe and Parsi brown rice. and yes, I will post the patio recipe also.

 - 2.5 cups water

 - ½ or ⅔ tablespoon garlic, chopped

 - 2 green chilies, kept whole

 - ½ teaspoon cumin seeds or cumin powder